RealzPrestige/Mud/README.md

 ## Usage

 - ClickGUI Bind: RSHIFT
-- Provide instructions for using specific features, if applicable.

 ## Contributing

 Contributions are welcome!
-If you would like to contribute to Mud, please follow these steps (I might accept :) ):
+If you would like to contribute to Mud, please follow these steps (I might accept😊):

 1. Fork the repository.
 2. Create a new branch for your feature: